 When they’d completed their rite, the gong sounded a final note, the ceremonial flame was lit, and the High Councillor called the Tribunal to order with a crack of his gilded gavel.

 Jules sank into a nervous reverie then and didn’t emerge till almost an hour later, after the Tribunal had discharged all manners of business, when he heard his name spoken from the dais.

 “If no one wishes to contribute anything further on this matter,” the High Councillor was saying, “we’ll proceed to the final item on our agenda.
 Jules Nimri—Apprentice, Alchemy, Ordo Arcanus—has petitioned our distinguished audience for an academic presentation.
 Apprentice?”

 A buzz rippled through the crowd.
-If a tag cloud had been made from the babble, the second-largest word after apprentice would have been nerve.
+If a tag cloud had been made from all the babble, the second-largest word after apprentice would have been nerve.

 Levi Weyland’s stormy eyes scanned the gallery, settled on Jules.
 The elder tipped his bearded head in a nod.
 “The floor is yours, Apprentice.”

 Jules sat paralyzed.
 Hunter’s whispered words had lodged themselves in his brain.